August 18-19 2018 X-Roads of the Rockies Dual Sport Ride

 Ride Cost Guidelines:

-Our rides generally have amenities available, such as meals, parking-meeting arrangements and camping available.
+This ride has amenities available, such as meals, parking-meeting arrangements and camping available.
 The cost for these amenities is paid by Exit Tours M/C for the whole group, the expenses are averaged out per rider based on projected attendance, and payable when you sign-up for a ride.
 Selecting these amenities is optional and their cost should not be considered payment for the ride.

 This allows us to conduct our rides without the turmoil of a permit as long as we limit the rides to less than 75 riders and conduct these rides on a self-guided, shared group expense, non-commercial basis.